martinsumner/riak_kv/docs/NextGenReplGuide.md

 > af1_worker_pool_size = 2
 > af3_worker_pool_size = 4

-The AF1 pool is used by rebuilds of the AAE tree cache, and AF3 pool is used for key/clock fetches when using cluster-wide reconciliation.
+The AF1 pool is used for rebuilds of the AAE tree cache, and the AF3 pool is used for key/clock fetches when using cluster-wide reconciliation.

 If the full-sync processes are taking too long (perhaps as max_results or range_boost are set too aggressively) then the worker pools may backup.
 At some stage there may develop a situation where all full-sync queries will time out as the queries will take too long to reach the front of the queue, and hence all the effort associated with the queries will be wasted.